 Improvements can usually also be made to the pet's home.
 Dogs must never rest directly on a cold or wet floor.
 In addition, whilst resting, the body should be supported optimally with a correct alignment of the spine.
 This prevents pressure on the joints.
 Special mattresses are available for this, such as the Medidog Orthopaedic Dog Pillow.

 If you prefer not to give your pet separate supplements, you can choose a specific diet, suited to your pet's needs.
 An additional advantage of these diets is that they are low in energy, which also allows your pet to reach their ideal body weight.
-Examples of these diets include Royal Canin Mobility C2P+ Canine, Hill's j/d Joint Care - Prescription Diet and Sanimed Osteoarthritis.
+Examples of these diets include Royal Canin Mobility C2P+ Canine and Hill's j/d Joint Care - Prescription Diet.

 The amount of exercise and especially the type of exercise that the dog gets must be taken into account.
 The expression "Rest makes you rust" definitely applies here.
 Dogs with joint problems absolutely need to keep moving, but their movement must be limited in certain areas.
 Playing fetch can be lots of fun, but your dog will pay the price for this later!
 Long walks and going up and down stairs must be avoided, as well as rotating movements.
 More frequent short walks are preferable, and in a straight line if possible.
 There is no correct guideline that applies to all dogs, this is something that you as the owner will have the best idea of.
 Your veterinarian may be able to help you with this.
 Physiotherapy and swimming can also constitute positive contributions.

 In certain cases medication can be required.
 This may be temporary, but sometimes dogs with severe symptoms will need lifelong medication.
 This nearly always involves painkillers, and in some cases these are combined with anabolic steroids.
 These products ensure that muscle mass is maintained, so that the joints are under less strain.